BillyWei01/Packable/README.md

 It can be used for object serialization/deserialization and message pack up, to storage or RPC.

 Packable has the following advantages:
-1. Fast encoding/decoding
+1. Fast encoding/decoding.
-2. Compact coding and small size
+2. Encoded message is compact (with small size).
-3. Easy to use,  flexible
+3. Easy to use.
-4. The code is light
+4. The code is light.
-5. Support multiple types
+5. Support multiple types and compression strategies.
-6. Support multiple compression strategies
-7. Supports multiple languages and cross-platforms
+6. Supports multiple languages and cross-platforms.

 Packable currently implements version of Java, C++, C#, Objective-C, Go.